FBI Warns of Russian Cyberattacks, Altice-T-Mobile Deal, NFL Blockchain Deal, Visionary in Broadband

 According to Corning, the award will go to an individual “who has demonstrated extraordinary leadership in the deployment of optical access networks.”

-Nominations are still being reviewed and received today.
+Nominations are being reviewed and received through April 15.

 Broadband Roundup